 The cost to paint wood siding is $1 to $3 per square foot, or $1,000 to $3,000 for 1,000 square feet of paintiable area, not including trim.
-Because even the best wood siding is prone to rot and moisture problems, there may be some repair or remedial work necessary before you can prime and paint, which can increases costs, but, in general, wood siding is easy to paint and care for.
+Because even the best wood siding is prone to rot and moisture problems, yours might require some repair or remedial work before you prime and paint.
+This can increase costs, but, in general, wood siding is easy to paint and care for.

-Painting steel siding costs $1.50 to $2.50 per square foot, or $1,500 to $2,500 per 1,000 paintable square feet.
-Steel siding is extremely durable and non-porous, so doesn't actually need painting, but it is paintable and doesnt usually require priming.
+Painting steel siding costs $1.50 to $2.50per square foot, or $1,500 to $2,500 per 1,000 paintable square feet.
+Steel siding is extremely durable and non-porous, so it doesn't actually need painting, but it is paintable and doesn’t usually require priming.

 The cost to paint fiber cement siding is between $1.20 and $3.20 per square foot.
 So, to paint 1,000 square feet of fiber cement siding, expect to pay $1,200 to $3,200.
 Fiber cement requires less paint because it's non-porous.
 Plus, it generally comes pre-primed, further reducing costs.